 But fear not — there are many ways to use up leftover turkey after a holiday dinner.
 The easiest is to heat it up and eat it as is, but there are more exciting (and less dry) ways to jazz up your leftovers and even add some more nutritious ingredients like grains and vegetables.

-You can use leftover turkey to make shepherd's pie, tostadas, potato salad and tetrazzini, according to the USDA.
-Other ways include adding leftover turkey to sandwiches, chilis, soups, wraps, casseroles, salads and rice dishes.
+You can use leftover turkey to make shepherd's pie, tostadas, potato salad and tetrazzini, as the USDA suggests.
+You might also add leftover turkey to sandwiches, chilis, soups, wraps, casseroles, salads and rice dishes.
 If a recipe calls for leftover chicken, you can substitute it for leftover turkey instead.